wordtreefoundation/4-gram-study/README.md

 #### (Option 1 - Recommended) Download our prepared data directly.

-We've prepared an archive of books from 1650 to 1820, which you can [download here](https://s3.amazonaws.com/data.wordtree.org/archive-org-english-books-1650-1820.tar.gz) (about 20GB).
+We've prepared an archive of books from 1650 to 1829, which you can [download here](https://s3.amazonaws.com/data.wordtree.org/archive-org-english-books-1650-1829-asof-2019-06-24.tar.gz) (about 30GB).

-**NOTE:** COMING SOON: 1820-1830 books to be included as well.

-**TODO:** include 1820s books in tar.gz archive
+These books are text-only, with a small (human-readable) YAML header at the top to identify its title, year, and author(s).

 #### (Option 2) Download English-language books from archive.org